New Rochelle, New York: Crime

-According to the New Rochelle Police Department, New Rochelle is the safest city of its size in New York State and the fifth-safest city of its size in the United States.
-The majority of crimes committed within New Rochelle are non-violent property crimes, including burglary, larceny-theft, motor vehicle theft, and arson.
+According to the New Rochelle Police Department, New Rochelle is the safest city of its size in New York and the fifth-safest city of its size in the United States.
+Most of the crimes committed within New Rochelle are nonviolent property crimes, including burglary, larceny-theft, motor vehicle theft, and arson.
 Property crime, on a scale of 1 (low crime) to 10, is 4 compared to the US average of 3.
 Violent crime (murder and nonnegligent manslaughter, forcible rape, robbery, and aggravated assault) is 3, equal to the US average.

 Residential profile

-While the formerly industrial downtown section is more densely developed, with condominiums, high rises, offices, shopping centers, affordable housing complexes, a medical center, nursing homes, two college campuses and an intermodal transportation hub, the rest of the city consists of sprawling residential neighborhoods.
-There are more than 11,500 single-family houses within the city, more than that of neighboring Larchmont, Mamaroneck, and Scarsdale combined.
-The total number of separate households surpasses 26,000, more than that of neighboring Pelham, Pelham Manor, Eastchester, Scarsdale, Mamaroneck and Larchmont combined.
+While the formerly industrial downtown section is more densely developed, with condominiums, high rises, offices, shopping centers, affordable housing complexes, a medical center, nursing homes, two college campuses, and an intermodal transportation hub, the rest of the city consists of sprawling residential neighborhoods.
+More than 11,500 single-family houses are within the city, more than those of neighboring Larchmont, Mamaroneck, and Scarsdale combined.
+The total number of separate households surpasses 26,000, more than those of neighboring Pelham, Pelham Manor, Eastchester, Scarsdale, Mamaroneck, and Larchmont combined.

 Housing variety

-The city contains a very diverse range of housing stock, composed of single-family and multi-family residences built from the 18th to the 21st centuries which are characteristic of various historic and modern North American architectural styles.
+The city contains a very diverse range of housing stock, composed of single-family and multifamily residences built from the 18th to the 21st centuries, which are characteristic of various historic and modern North American architectural styles.
 Historic housing types particularly common in the city's older residential neighborhoods are of the Queen Anne, Tudor Revival, and Colonial Revival styles that were in vogue as the city experienced its first period of great growth during the Gilded Age era.
-Brownstones, townhomes, red brick apartment buildings, and modern mid-rise residential blocks are defining elements of the urban southwestern quarter of the city.
-With a population approaching 80,000 residents, New York State law dictates that the city provide an adequate amount of affordable housing units.
+Brownstones, townhomes, red-brick apartment buildings, and modern mid-rise residential blocks are defining elements of the urban southwestern quarter of the city.
+With a population approaching 80,000 residents, New York state law dictates that the city must provide an adequate amount of affordable housing units.
 The city has been working to replace the existing Weyman Avenue Projects with more community-centered, townhouse-style housing units.